Yaima/ntdi-sdk-java/README.md

 This is Neustar's Trusted Device Identity (TDI) implementation in Java 8.

 [Framework](./framework) is pulled in by these other components in the course of their installation.
 Application code _may_ use definitions from this namespace, but should not otherwise know of it.
-All application usage of TDI should be done via the [sdk package](./sdk).
+All application usage of TDI should be done via the [SDK package](./sdk).
 See that documentation for the TDI API.

 ### Build: